ping13/star-collector/README.md

 # Star Collector

-A tool to generate an RSS feed combining your starred/favorite content from:
-- Mastodon favorites and bookmarks
+A tool to generate an RSS feed combining your starred/favorite content from Mastodon favorites and/or bookmarks and any perosnalized RSS feed you may have (for example Feedbin or Linkding or even GitHub)
-- Feedbin starred articles
-- GitHub starred repositories

 ## Features